-Benjamin DePompei is the President of Transtar Manufacturing.
+Benjamin DePompei is the President of the CoverFlexx Group.
 Ben joined Transtar Industries, Inc. in April, 2012 as Executive Vice President, CHRO.
-Over the past 7 years Ben had increasing levels of responsibilities including direct management of Transtar’s remanufacturing operations, Chief Administrative Officer & Legal, Nickels Performance, and Alma Products and ATCO.
+Ben has had increasing levels of responsibility during his tenure including direct management of Transtar’s remanufacturing operations, Chief Administrative Officer & Legal, and management of former holdings Nickels Performance, Alma Products and ATCO.
 Additionally, Ben served as Interim CEO of Transtar upon emergence, while transitioning to the current management team.
 Currently, Ben serves as President of CoverFlexx Group which includes Transtar Autobody Technologies, Pro Form, and Aftermkt Armor brand.

 Prior to joining Transtar Ben held executive leadership positions with privately-held E.P.
 Management Corporation (formerly Eagle Picher Corporation) for 15 years.

 Ben holds a bachelor’s degree in Human Resources and Operations Management from The Ohio State University Max M. Fisher College of Business, and attended the INSEAD Global Executive Management Program in France.

 Kevin Rozsa is the EVP, Business Development.
 He focuses on identifying and establishing partnerships and growth opportunities and leading Transtar’s merger and acquisition strategy.
 He has held several leadership roles with the company, originally hired by founder Monte Ahuja in 2001 as VP, Corporate Marketing, and later named VP, International Sales.
 Throughout Transtar ownership and CEO changes, Kevin was asked to lead other areas of the company, including Pro King, Nickels Performance, Category Management, and Supply Chain.

 Prior to joining Transtar, Kevin held sales, marketing and product management leadership positions with Schaeffler, a supplier to Transtar since the mid-1980s when he first introduced the Schaeffler LuK RepSet program to the company.
 Kevin joined Schaeffler in 1985, and worked there for 16 years.